A little-known gem from the days when platformers were still big on the PC, Abuse

 .
 The game is also being freely distributed through Desura

-for Windows, Mac, and Linux, thanks to DOSBox
+for Windows, Mac, and Linux, with the help of DOSBox

 Tropes this game displays include: